Bogotá: A Lively, Huge City Worth Exploring

 Bogotá offers shopping options for every budget and every taste.
 You could head to the American-style malls in the north, but wandering through the city’s quirky markets is a more interesting way to spend time.
 The Mercado de Pulgas San Alejo, held every Sunday on Carrera 7 and Calle 24, is a funky flea market full of antiques, housewares, handmade goods, and everything in between.
 It’s smallish and not too overwhelming, making it a good introduction to the Latin American market scene for newbies.

-San Andresito is a living, breathing bazaar that encompasses several streets and offers at least five of everything you could ever want or need.
-The funicular in Bogota to Montserrate mountaintop church.
-Max Hartshorne photo.
+San Andresito is a living, breathing bazaar that encompasses several streets and offers at least five of everything you could ever want or need

 The market stretches over several branches found in various parts of the city, though the biggest and most entertaining is on and around Carrera 38 and Calle 9.
 If you head here solo, be very aware of your surroundings, though your best bet is to go with a local.

 On Friday nights, La Septima (Carrera 7) turns into a huge open air market that reaches from Plaza de Bolivar to Calle 19.
 Even if you’re not interested in picking through the odds and ends, it’s worth a stroll to see the street performers, jam to spontaneous karaoke sessions, and witness the general chaos that ensues downtown.